Vaccines: New Vaccine Surveillance Network (NVSN) - Healthy Control

 - Are healthy at the time of the visit (without symptoms of a cold or the flu)

-- Live in King County
+- Live in King or Snohomish counties

 What will happen if my child takes part in this study?

 During this visit, which will be conducted over the phone, we will:

 - Go over consent and assent (if applicable) forms with you and your child

 - Ask you questions about your child's background and medical history

 - Ask permission to review your child's vaccination history

 - Instruct you on how to collect a stool sample